YairHalberstadt/Blog/_posts/2018-08-12-clr-internals-gc-dead-objects.md

 ```

 If the only reference to a list is stored in a FirstItemGetter, the List will not be freed.
-Neither will any of the objects the items in the list reference, nor the objects they reference, etc.
+Neither will any of the objects the items in the list, nor the objects they reference, etc.

 This is despite it being impossible to access any object other than the first item in the list.
 Effectively the memory has leaked.